alemar11/ios-watchos-tvos-macos-resources/README.md

 * [CrownControl](https://github.com/huri000/CrownControl) - CrownControl is a tiny accessory that makes scrolling through scrollable content possible without lifting your thumb.
 * [padcontrol](https://github.com/gabrieloc/padcontrol) - A UIControl subclass for two-dimension directional input.
 * [RulerControl](https://github.com/philmitchell/RulerControl) - RulerControl is a draggable, resizable UIControl that provides real world length measurement.
+* [SlidingRuler](https://github.com/Pyroh/SlidingRuler) - SlidingRuler is a Swift package containing a SwiftUI control that acts like an linear infinite slider or a finite. `SwiftUI`
 * [SpinWheelControl](https://github.com/joshdhenry/SpinWheelControl) - An inertial spinning wheel UI control that allows selection of an item.
 Cocoapod written in Swift.
 * [SubtleVolume](https://github.com/andreamazz/SubtleVolume) - Replace the system volume popup with a more subtle indicator.
 * [VolumeControlView](https://github.com/agilie/VolumeControlView) - Visual regulator can be connected to a player or other smart house’s device making the process of controlling the level of a particular characteristic much easier.